33 Facts About Japan's Suicide Forest That Will Freak You Out

 Scavenging animals are not an uncommon sight in Aokigahana.
 Unfortunately, many suicide victims' bodies are found by scavengers before they're discovered by forest workers.

-The Forest is Thought to Be the Site for Numerous Cases of Ubasute
+32. The Forest is Thought to Be the Site for Numerous Cases of Ubasute.

-In addition to the numerous suicides that take place in Aokigahara, it’s also rumored to be the site of numerous abandonments, as well.
-However, there’s little evidence that ubasute, the practice of leaving an older or unwell person to die somewhere remote, has ever been common in Japan.
+In addition to the numerous suicides that take place in Aokigahara Forest, it's also rumored to be the site of numerous abandonments, as well.
+However, there's little evidence that ubasute, the practice of leaving an older or unwell person to die somewhere remote, has ever been common in Japan.